dxwils3/centos_ortools/README.md

 - `make test`

-This should work, but it's not working from the command line.
+The tests should work, but if you fire up `python` at the command line, `import ortools` doesn't work because `make` doesn't install ortools anywhere useful.

-Adding this to the module works:
+So we do this:
-- `sys.path.append('ORTOOLS_DIRECTORY/src')`
+- `cp -r ortools $VIRTUALENV_HOME/lib/python2.7/site-packages`

-where you replace ORTOOLS_DIRECTORY with the location where you extracted it above.
+I suppose one could copy it into the system site-packages.  `ortools` is found in the `src` subdirectory in the ortools folder.